Privacy & Data Practices

 Local artifacts

-Your catalysts, embeddings, and vault data live on your machine.
-Delete them anytime by removing the ~/.enzyme directory.
-Your vault is unaffected.
+Your catalysts, embeddings, and vault index live on your machine.
+Delete a vault index by removing /path/to/vault/.enzyme.
+Delete global Enzyme state, auth, and config by removing ~/.enzyme.
+Your markdown files are unaffected.

 Switch providers anytime

 You're not locked into any AI provider.
-Change your API key and Enzyme uses the new provider.
+Change your API key and run init/refresh with --use-env-llm to use the new provider.
+Omit the flag to return to Enzyme hosted credits/auth.
 Your local data stays the same.

 Workspace features

-Current CLI login provisions API-key access for init, publish, credits, and hosted workflows.
+Current CLI login provisions hosted auth for init credits, publish, and hosted workflows.
 Local vault artifacts remain removable from your machine.

 GDPR/CCPA